LED makers get smart to rise above price war and growth cliff

 "Our objective is to drive LED lighting to the same price level as traditional lighting," Greg Merritt, Cree Vice President Marketing Lighting, told Reuters at the trade fair.

-Globally, the retail price of LED lamps fell 9.4 percent in the 12 months through March, according to data from IHS Technology, putting the average cost of an LED lamp that can replace a 60 watt incandescent bulb at around $25 (15.08 pounds).
+Globally, the retail price of LED lamps fell 9.4 percent in the 12 months through March, according to data from IHS Technology, putting the average cost of an LED lamp that can replace a 60 watt incandescent bulb at around $25.

 General Electric, one of the biggest traditional players in the lighting market, has estimated that LED will account for about 70 percent of a $100 billion lighting market by 2020, compared with 18 percent in 2012.